lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-344"></a>

-Figure 11.9 Left Pometia pinnata, island lychee: A, young tree; B, shoot and edible fruit; C, inflo- rescence.
+Figure 11.9 Left Pometia pinnata, island lychee: A, young tree; B, shoot and edible fruit; C, inflorescence.
 Right Spondias cytherea, golden apple: D, young tree; E, shoot with leaves, leaflets and a cluster of edible fruit.

 <a id="s-3-6"></a>